greatcattw/Microchip_APP-MASTERS25-1_VSCode_AI_Coding/ex4.md

-# Exercise Blink LED1 by AI
+# Exercise 4 : Blink LED1 by AI coding

 First, create a project and set PA00 as LED1 with MCC.
 It is the same as ex3.